silvanatrabalon/learning/public/guides/javascript-en.md

 # JavaScript Guide

 ## Scope
-**Description:** JavaScript has function scope, block scope (with let/const), and global scope.
-Understanding scope is crucial for variable accessibility and avoiding conflicts.
+**Description:** *Scope* defines where in your code a variable can be accessed.
+JavaScript has global, function, and block scope (let/const).
+Understanding it helps prevent errors and name conflicts.
 **Example:**
 ```javascript
 // Global Scope